spatialflunky1/jnake/README.md

 ./gradlew build
 ```
 * Windows:
+CMD:
+`gradlew build`
+Powershell:
+`.\gradlew build`

 Not tested on windows
-Will most likely compile but not run as depends on linux command
+Will most likely compile but not run as depends on linux command (nvm it doesn't compile, will fix soon)

 ## Planned features
 * Windows support